 AirPods may be used to listen to music, utilise Siri, or make phone calls while they are within close proximity to your Mac.
 AirPods may be connected to many other devices, including your Mac.
 Let’s Look around to see what fundamental necessities are required: –

-- If you have AirPods (1st generation), you need an iPhone, iPad or iPod touch with iOS 10 or later; an Apple Watch with watchOS 3 or later; an Apple TV with tvOS 11 or later; or a Mac with macOS Sierra or later.
+- If you have AirPods (1st generation), you need a Mac with macOS Sierra or later.

-You may connect your AirPods without first connecting them to your iPhone, whose steps are explained below.
+You may connect your AirPods without first connecting them to your iPhone, whose steps are explained in our article which you can reach by clicking here.
 To know how to connect with Mac after pairing successfully with iPhone, click here.

 - Your AirPods are in their case, so open lid the top on and let the magic reveal itself.